MariaTsantaki/FASMA-synthesis/README.md

 Run the installation script `./install_fasma.sh` file with the following commands.
 The user will be asked system requirements:
 "rh64" for 64-bit linux system, "rh" for 32-bit linux system, "maclap" for mac laptop, "macdesk" for mac desktop.

-A list of basic packages will be installed automatically with pip (see [requirements](https://github.com/MariaTsantaki/FASMA-synthesis/blob/master/requirements.txt).
+A list of basic packages will be installed automatically with pip (see [requirements](https://github.com/MariaTsantaki/FASMA-synthesis/blob/master/requirements.txt)).

 More instructions about MOOG are [here](http://www.as.utexas.edu/~chris/moog.html).
-FASMA runs with python 3.
+FASMA runs with python3 and the version of MOOG is 2019.

 # Usage
 FASMA is so easy.
 You can run FASMA from the terminal by configuring the options in the `config.yml` file